amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![L & D scales](./figures/SlideRules/scale-L-D.jpg)

-On the slide rule, we label the linear arithmetic scale as $L$, and the non-linear logarithmic scale as $D$, and these scales are related by a bijective function $log$:
+On the slide rule, we label the arithmetic scale as $L$, and the logarithmic scale as $D$.
+These scales are related by a bijective function $log$:

 - $log: D \rightarrow L$
 - $log^{-1}: L \rightarrow D$